 (2) Supports a weak or deformed portion of the body.

-means any hospital located outside the state of Washington and outside the designated bordering cities in Oregon and Idaho (see WAC 388-501-0175
+- Any hospital located outside the state of Washington and the bordering cities designated in WAC 182-501-0175

-).
-For medical assistance clients requiring psychiatric services, "out-of-state hospital" means any hospital located outside the state of Washington.
+.
+For Washington apple health clients requiring psychiatric services, an "out-of-state hospital" is any hospital located outside the state of Washington.

-"Outliers" means cases with extraordinarily high or low costs when compared to other cases in the same DRG.
+"Outliers" - Cases with extraordinarily high costs when compared to other cases in the same DRG.

-"Outpatient" means a patient who is receiving health care services in other than an inpatient hospital setting.
+"Outpatient" - A client who is receiving health care services, other than inpatient services, in a hospital setting.

-"Outpatient hospital" means a hospital authorized by the department of health to provide outpatient services.
+"Outpatient hospital" - A hospital authorized by DOH to provide outpatient services.

-"Outpatient hospital services" means those health care services that are within a hospital's licensure and provided to a client who is designated as an outpatient.
+"Outpatient hospital services" - Those health care services that are within a hospital's licensure and provided to a client who is designated as an outpatient.

 "Outpatient observation" - See "observation services."

-"Outpatient prospective payment system (OPPS)" means the payment system used by the department to calculate reimbursement to hospitals for the facility component of outpatient services.
-This system uses ambulatory payment classifications (APCs) as the primary basis of payment.
+"Outpatient prospective payment system (OPPS)" - The payment system used by the agency to calculate reimbursement to hospitals for the facility component of outpatient services.

-"Outpatient surgery" means a surgical procedure that is not expected to require an inpatient hospital admission.
+"Outpatient surgery" - A surgical procedure that is not expected to require an inpatient hospital admission.

-"Per diem rate" means a daily rate used to calculate payment for services provided as a "hospital covered service."
+"Per diem" - A method which uses a daily rate to calculate payment for services provided as a "hospital covered service."